ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/testlibrary.rst

   self.step1.setFailed(actual="error to run the step")

-.. warning :: Do not forget to start a step with the function ``start`` otherwise it is not possible to put the result.
+.. warning:: Do not forget to start a step with the function ``start`` otherwise it is not possible to put the result.

-.. note :: Do not forget to specify the result of a step, otherwise it will be considered as ``UNDEFINED``.
+.. note:: Do not forget to specify the result of a step, otherwise it will be considered as ``UNDEFINED``.

-.. important :: A step set to ``FAILED`` can not become ``PASS`` thereafter in a test.
+.. important:: A step set to ``FAILED`` can not become ``PASS`` thereafter in a test.

 Cancellation of a test
 -------------------